 Applicants who have courses obtained through Advanced Placement (AP) credit must have official scores sent from the testing agency to UMKC.

-UMKC School of Pharmacy accepts credit for equivalent transfer coursework from regionally accredited institutions of higher education.
+UMKC School of Pharmacy accepts credit for equivalent transfer coursework from regionally accredited institutions of higher education only.
 Check with the Pharmacy Student Affairs Office to ensure proper course equivalents have been met.

 Because completed applications are reviewed by the admissions committee at the time they are received and because of the rolling admissions process at UMKC, applicants are STRONGLY encouraged to take the PCAT in July or September prior to the fall year of entry.
 Students applying for Early Decision Admission should take the PCAT no later than July in order to receive scores to meet the Early Decision Deadline.
 Since admission is competitive, applicants should strive for strong achievement on the PCAT.
 The School will take into account the highest composite percentile score and associated subscores achieved as well as the highest writing scores attained.
 A PCAT writing score of 2.5 or higher should be achieved.

 The minimum TOEFL [Test of English as a Foreign Language] score required for Pharm.D. applicants is 560 [paper-based]; 220 [computer-based]; 83 [internet-based].
 International applicants only.
 The TOEFL is not required IF you are a citizen of a country which has English as an official language.The TOEFL/IELTS Test requirement is waived for applicants who have studied academic coursework for a minimum of two (2) years (60 credit hours (US) or equivalent) in an English-speaking country.